matias-sanchez/mysql_8.4_labs/per_slide_checks/Slide_3_findings.md

 # **Lab Guide: Authentication Plugin Behavior in MySQL 8.0 vs MySQL 8.4**

-This lab focuses on analyzing the differences in authentication plugin behavior between **MySQL 8.0.39-30** and **MySQL 8.4.2-2** using MySQL SQL commands.
+This lab demonstrates the differences in authentication plugin behavior between **MySQL 8.0.39-30** and **MySQL 8.4.2-2** using MySQL SQL commands.
 The containers `mypercona80` and `mypercona84` represent MySQL 8.0 and MySQL 8.4 environments, respectively.

 ---